UPB-SysSec/stekruebe-server-tests/results.md

 ### OLS

 - resumes tickets if SNI matches
-- body determined by host header (mismatch is ok)
+- body determined by host header (mismatch is accepted)
 - only case where "unintended" resumption worked was between multiple admin interfaces
     - we can assume if two admin interfaces share a STEK that they are on the same trust level